 As a more detailed plotting of the narrative pattern that assists the stylish elements needs a post of its own, I will return to it later.
 But as Chen describes in the article how he merges Hero´s Journey by making it into “the life cycle of a human” that “charted as wave graph” and that the team used in creation when giving meaning to “ the general topography of the world.”
 Chen’s describes how he let the narrative create meaning to the level design and the stylish elements.

 Since it´s hard to tell what comes first, the chicken or the egg, the numbers are shown with the help of Narrative bridging cannot depict exactly in what order the parts are merged.
 But by knowing the principles behind plotting to have the narrative, the creation of meaning, to assist the style to reach the goal/premise as to give the gameplay a meaning, Chen´s process can be depicted as follows:

 11. Life cycle journey through; graveyard, waterfall, desert, canyon, cave, ruin, mountain, summit

 12. Resources are re-usable and dropped after being used by another player.

 13. By being close players get extra power to complete task together

 WHAT HAPPENED WITH NUMBER 3?

-Since the goal with the plotting is to make the form and style merge into a gameplay as to meet the goal/vision, in order to show how the process moves forward I have removed number 3 from style/form and replaced it with 14, 15 and 16 (see picture above).
+Since the goal with the plotting is to make the form and style merge into gameplay as to meet the goal/vision, to show how the process moves forward, I have removed number 3 from style/form and replaced it with 14, 15 and 16 (see picture above).
 Why I have not removed number 3 from the goal/vision is that the feeling of an accomplishment, empowerment and awe of catharsis has not been reached yet.
 But as the stylish elements of an online game have got its mechanism alongside with the plotting of a topography, which creates a world (11), and where the positioning and the collaborating activities between the players have been set (12 and 13), the game is ready to be played.